learn-co-curriculum/ruby-project-mode-guideline/README.md

 Building something usable is tremendously hard.
 There are a few things we've learned over the years about building.

 1. Everything is harder than it sounds.
 You'd be surprised how quickly complexity grows.
 Be humble about your estimates and somewhat realistic about what you can accomplish.
 2. Keep it simple!
 Seriously, embrace constraints.
 Make your project as small as possible while still capable of delivering the majority of the value.
-Maybe you don't need a User registration system that supports 10 external OAuth providers, maybe you don't need to allow them to reset their passwords (do you even have users complaining about this?), maybe exporting to PDF is enough and you don't need to support epub and kindle.
+Maybe you don't need a User registration system that supports 10 external OAuth providers, maybe you don't need to allow them to reset their passwords (do you even have users complaining about this?), maybe exporting to PDF is enough and you don't need to support EPUB and Kindle.
 Just keep it simple.
-1 version of something is more than enough.
-Think Minimum Loveable Project.
+One version of something is more than enough.
+Think Minimum Lovable Product.

 Beginners have a tendency to choose very hard projects.
 Pick a project that you can imagine having a somewhat working version of after a day.
 Keep it simple and small.